ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/6_Wood, Plastics, and Composites/064023 Interior Architectural Woodwork.md

    1. Cabinet Fabrication
    1. Definition
    1. Cabinets include counters and enclosures of all kinds indicated to be Architectural Woodwork.
 Other terms are defined in the AWI Quality Standards or WIC Manual of Millwork.

-## General

-1. Fabricate cabinets to comply with AWI Quality Standards, Section 400, or WIC Manual of Millwork, Sections 14 or 15, for Premium Grade, unless otherwise specified.
+   2. Fabricate cabinets to comply with AWI Quality Standards, Section 400, or WIC Manual of Millwork, Sections 14 or 15, for Premium Grade, unless otherwise specified.
-   1. Requirements for materials used in labeled construction, except interior of drawers and concealed framing members:
+   3. Requirements for materials used in labeled construction, except interior of drawers and concealed framing members:
       1. Maximum fire hazard classification of 75 for flame spread and 125 for smoke developed, when tested in accordance with ASTM E84.
-   1. Listed in the UL "Building Materials Directory"
+   4. Listed in the UL "Building Materials Directory"
-   1. Bear the UL classification marking or listing mark.
+   5. Bear the UL classification marking or listing mark.
-   1. Details of cabinet front construction:
+   6. Details of cabinet front construction:
       1. comply with requirements of AWI Quality Standards, Article 400-G-7, for flush overlay design, edge treatment is indicated on the Finish Plans.
-   1. Drawers
+   7. Drawers
-   1. Provide drawer guides having proper clearance, accurately aligned to insure easy operation of drawers without binding.
+   8. Provide drawer guides having proper clearance, accurately aligned to insure easy operation of drawers without binding.
-   1. Doors
+   9. Doors
-   1. Doors wider than 36 inches or higher than 66 inches:
+   10. Doors wider than 36 inches or higher than 66 inches:
       1. 1-3/8 inches thick, solid core, flush wood doors conforming to AWI Quality Standards, Section 1300 or WIC Manual of Millwork, Section 12.
-   1. Shelves for Cabinets
+   11. Shelves for Cabinets
-   1. Adjustable, unless otherwise specified with standards recessed flush.
+   12. Adjustable, unless otherwise specified with standards recessed flush.
-   1. Adjustable, unless otherwise specified, with 4mm holes at 32mm spacing in cabinet sides for shelf supports.
+   13. Adjustable, unless otherwise specified, with 4mm holes at 32mm spacing in cabinet sides for shelf supports.
-   1. Hardware
+   14. Hardware
-   1. Shop install hardware insofar as practicable.
+   15. Shop install hardware insofar as practicable.
 Furnish and deliver to the building all hardware items not shop installed, complete with templates, keys, screws and hardware manufacturer's installation directions.
-   1. Provide locks for cabinet doors and drawers as indicated.
+   16. Provide locks for cabinet doors and drawers as indicated.
-   1. Cabinets having locks that are located in the same room or space:
+   17. Cabinets having locks that are located in the same room or space:
-      1. keyed alike but unlike those in any other room or space and masterkeyed in accordance with the Architect's instructions.
+      2. keyed alike but unlike those in any other room or space and masterkeyed in accordance with the Architect's instructions.
 Provide two keys with each lock and four masterkeys for each masterkey system.
-   1. Wood Laminate Cabinets
+   18. Wood Laminate Cabinets
-   1. Fabricate wood laminate cabinets of plywood for transparent finish, unless otherwise specified.
+   19. Fabricate wood laminate cabinets of plywood for transparent finish, unless otherwise specified.
-   1. Drawer fronts:
+   20. Drawer fronts:
-      1. 3/4-inch-thick solid lumber.
+      3. 3/4-inch-thick solid lumber.
-   1. 1-3/8-inch-thick doors:
+   21. 1-3/8-inch-thick doors:
-      1. faced both sides with face veneer specified for plywood for transparent finish.
+      4. faced both sides with face veneer specified for plywood for transparent finish.
-   1. Plastic Laminate Cabinets
+   22. Plastic Laminate Cabinets
-   1. Fabricate plastic laminate cabinets specified to be labeled construction of UL-labeled panel systems.
+   23. Fabricate plastic laminate cabinets specified to be labeled construction of UL-labeled panel systems.
-   1. Core for plastic laminate:
+   24. Core for plastic laminate:
-      1. 3/4-inch-thick particleboard or lauan-faced veneer core plywood.
+      5. 3/4-inch-thick particleboard or lauan-faced veneer core plywood.
-   1. Core for countertops in which sinks occur and for backsplashes for such tops:
+   25. Core for countertops in which sinks occur and for backsplashes for such tops:
-      1. exterior grade lauan-faced plywood or phenolic resin particleboard.
+      6. exterior grade lauan-faced plywood or phenolic resin particleboard.
 Joint between backsplash and countertop shall be waterproof.
-   1. Apply plastic laminate face sheet to exposed surfaces and the following:
+   26. Apply plastic laminate face sheet to exposed surfaces and the following:
-      1. Back of doors, except when Dakota Burl; Biocomposit is being used.
+      7. Back of doors, except when Dakota Burl; Biocomposit is being used.
-   1. Top of cabinet shelves, except when Dakota Burl; Biocomposit is being used.
+   27. Top of cabinet shelves, except when Dakota Burl; Biocomposit is being used.
-   1. Drawer fronts, except when Dakota Burl; Biocomposit is being used.
+   28. Drawer fronts, except when Dakota Burl; Biocomposit is being used.
-   1. Finish exposed edges with 3 mm black melamine edgeband.
+   29. Finish exposed edges with 3 mm black melamine edgeband.
-   1. Face semi-exposed surfaces, including bottom of cabinet PDC shelves, with 0.020-inch plastic laminate cabinet liner or AWI grade III overlay as indicated on Finish Plans and Casework Detail Plans.
+   30. Face semi-exposed surfaces, including bottom of cabinet PDC shelves, with 0.020-inch plastic laminate cabinet liner or AWI grade III overlay as indicated on Finish Plans and Casework Detail Plans.
-   1. Open Shelf Units TO BE PAINTED
+   31. Open Shelf Units TO BE PAINTED
-   1. Plywood for paint finish with exposed ends of sides, dividers, shelves, and top having solid hardwood noses rabbeted to the plywood.
+   32. Plywood for paint finish with exposed ends of sides, dividers, shelves, and top having solid hardwood noses rabbeted to the plywood.
-   1. Counter And Apron Units
+   33. Counter And Apron Units
-   1. Counter and apron units, including backsplashes:
+   34. Counter and apron units, including backsplashes:
-      1. Dakota Burl; Biocomposits, LLC as indicated on Casework Detail Plans..
+      8. Dakota Burl; Biocomposits, LLC as indicated on Casework Detail Plans..
-   1. Cut openings in countertop in accordance with sink manufacturer's template.
+   35. Cut openings in countertop in accordance with sink manufacturer's template.
-   1. Vanity Unit
+   36. Vanity Unit
-   1. Vanity unit, including countertop and backsplashes where indicated:
+   37. Vanity unit, including countertop and backsplashes where indicated:
-      1. solid surface material construction including the following:
+      9. solid surface material construction including the following:
-      1. Base cabinet with integral base and doors.
+      10. Base cabinet with integral base and doors.
-   1. Countertop with sink opening as indicated.
+   38. Countertop with sink opening as indicated.
-   1. Adjustable Shelves - Wall Mounted
+   39. Adjustable Shelves - Wall Mounted
-   1. Adjustable Wood Shelves
+   40. Adjustable Wood Shelves
-   1. Wood shelves for paint finish:
+   41. Wood shelves for paint finish:
-      1. kiln-dried, sanded, edge-glued fir, 3/4 inch thick.
+      11. kiln-dried, sanded, edge-glued fir, 3/4 inch thick.
-   1. Adjustable Plastic Laminate Shelves
+   42. Adjustable Plastic Laminate Shelves
-   1. 3/4-inch-thick particleboard or lauan plywood core with plastic laminate face sheet applied under pressure to both surfaces and edges with waterproof adhesive.
+   43. 3/4-inch-thick particleboard or lauan plywood core with plastic laminate face sheet applied under pressure to both surfaces and edges with waterproof adhesive.
-   1. Metal Standards and Brackets
+   44. Metal Standards and Brackets
-   1. Knape & Vogt Mfg.
+   45. Knape & Vogt Mfg.
 Co.
 No. 80 slotted standards, with matching screws, and No. 180 boltless bracket.
 Finish:
-      1. Satin Anochrome.
+      12. Satin Anochrome.

 ## Execution

-1. installation
+1. Installation
    1. Comply with AWI Quality Standards, Section 1700, or WIC manual of Millwork applicable Product and Installation Standard, Premium Grade.
    2. Back Priming
-   3. Before installing architectural woodwork items, paint surfaces abutting building construction with one coat of wood primer.
+      1. Before installing architectural woodwork items, paint surfaces abutting building construction with one coat of wood primer.
-   4. Wood Cabinets and Counters
+   3. Wood Cabinets and Counters
-   5. Install wood cabinets in accordance with approved Shop Drawings.
+      1. Install wood cabinets in accordance with approved Shop Drawings.
 Coordinate installation of countertop sinks with mechanical trade.
-   6. Sealant
+   4. Sealant
-   7. Seal the following joints with sealant:
+      1. Seal the following joints with sealant:
-      1. Joints between architectural woodwork components and vertical surfaces, including partitions and column enclosures.
+      2. Joints between architectural woodwork components and vertical surfaces, including partitions and column enclosures.
-   8. Joints in field-applied backsplash and between backsplash and countertop.
+   5. Joints in field-applied backsplash and between backsplash and countertop.
-   9. Joints in countertop.
+   6. Joints in countertop.
-   10. Adjustable Shelves
+   7. Adjustable Shelves
-   11. Anchor metal standards to wall, plumb and with slots for brackets level.
+   8. Anchor metal standards to wall, plumb and with slots for brackets level.
-   12. Keying System for Wood Cabinet Locks
+   9. Keying System for Wood Cabinet Locks
-   13. Before final acceptance of building, set up a keying index for locks of wood cabinets installed under this Section, listing the key for each lock, and provide keys with metal tags indicating the lock for which the key was cut.
+   10. Before final acceptance of building, set up a keying index for locks of wood cabinets installed under this Section, listing the key for each lock, and provide keys with metal tags indicating the lock for which the key was cut.
-   14. Protection
+2. Protection
-   15. Protect factory finished architectural woodwork in accordance with manufacturer's directions.
+   1. Protect factory finished architectural woodwork in accordance with manufacturer's directions.
-   16. Cleaning
+   2. Cleaning
-   17. Clean finished surfaces of architectural woodwork items in accordance with manufacturer's instructions.
+   3. Clean finished surfaces of architectural woodwork items in accordance with manufacturer's instructions.